stoeps13/connections-doc/source/admin/install/in_deploy_custom_widgets_communities.md

 To quickly check the setup, log in to Connections.
 Create a community, click **Community actions** \> **Add apps**.
 The Surveys widget and Featured Survey are deployed with the other tools.
 Add the Surveys and Featured Survey widgets to your community.
 Your users are ready to build a survey.

+!!! note
-**Note:** A user with an admin role is not necessarily an active community member.
+    A user with an admin role is not necessarily an active community member.
 You must be an owner of a community to work with communities.
 An admin cannot work as a community member during the integration.